hpc-carpentry/hpc-shell/_episodes/01-connecting.md

 #### PuTTY

 It is strictly speaking not necessary to have a terminal running on your local computer in order to access and use a remote system, only a window into the remote system once connected.
-PuTTy is likely the oldest, most well-known, and widely used software solution to take this approach.
+PuTTY is likely the oldest, most well-known, and widely used software solution to take this approach.

 PuTTY is available for free download from [www.putty.org](http://www.putty.org/).
 Download the